docdawning/searchAndDestroy/README.md

 # searchAndDestroy
 This is a little project of mine to help clean up some lovely injected PHP that I found on one of my web servers.
-I don't know how it got it, but I think it might have come along with a site I took over for someone who had it hosted with GoDaddy, that site got rocked constantly.
+Seems the malware was injected in to my server through an exploit in an highly popular but very old wordpress theme hosted by one of my virtual hosts.
+The malware spread to other wordpress installs.
+Fricksauce.

-Licensed using the <a href="https://en.wikipedia.org/wiki/MIT_License">MIT license</a>.
+This script is Licensed using the <a href="https://en.wikipedia.org/wiki/MIT_License">MIT license</a>.
+Use at your own risk.
+Backups are always your responsibility.
+This script worked on my Ubuntu Linux environment well, that's what I made it for.

 <h2>Usage</h2>
 To run it, first use the <i>copyTestData.sh</i> script to clone the local sample of infected files.